 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jul 24, 2020.
+This article was last updated Oct 28, 2020.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

 How are Americans feeling about their ability to pay off their credit card bills?